Martlark/compose-explorer/README.md

 A project to allow remote management of docker-compose containers on remote servers.

-There is a Flask app to run the interface, and a gunicorn agent to control the containers.
+There is a Flask app to run the interface, and an agent to control the containers.

 The agent runs on the same server as the docker-compose containers.